How to Auto Approve Telegram Join Requests in 4 Simple Steps (PHP + MadelineProto)

 Save both—you’ll use them when initializing the bot.

-1. Forward a message from your channel to @userinfobot.
+2. Forward any message from the channel to @userinfobot.

-2. The bot will reply with something like Channel ID: -100xxxxxxxxxx.
+3. The bot will reply with details, including:

 Step 4: Build the PHP Script to Auto Approve Telegram Join Requests